-- 3.40 The Combined Authority utilises Thematic Advisory Groups made up of appropriate stakeholders from across Tees Valley and where appropriate including representation from the broader North East, north or national geographies.
+3.43 The Combined Authority utilises Thematic Advisory Groups made up of appropriate stakeholders from across Tees Valley and where appropriate including representation from the broader North East, north or national geographies.
 These thematic groups reflect the Strategic Economic Plan and Investment Plan growth themes.
-The membership of these groups are reviewed annually and agreed at the Combined Authority AGM.
+The membership of these groups is reviewed annually and agreed at the Combined Authority AGM.
 These are not statutory or decision-making groups and are therefore not detailed in the combined Authority Constitution.
 These groups ensure that the Combined Authority's strategies, policies and investment plans are developed with a broad range of local stakeholders and delivery bodies that are involved in the theme, together with other statutory bodies and government officials.
-These groups support the development of strategies, plans and proposals for delivery which then feed up through the Governance mechanisms towards the Combined Authority Cabinet for approval. - 3.41 As detailed in the previous sections, both the Cabinet local authority leaders, and the private sector members have thematic portfolio leads and are involved in the Advisory Groups.
+These groups support the development of strategies, plans and proposals for delivery which then feed up through the Governance mechanisms towards the Combined Authority Cabinet for approval.

+3.44 As detailed in the previous sections, both the Cabinet local authority leaders, and the private sector members have thematic portfolio leads and are involved in the Advisory Groups.
 Details of the Advisory Groups, including current membership can be found on the Combined Authority website (click here).

-Decision Making for the Adult Education Budget
+Decision Making for the Adult Education Budget and Free Courses for Jobs Funding